-The BiogasAction final conference highlighted the essential role of regional cooperation on the development of biogas in Europe.
+The BiogasAction final conference highlighted the essential role of regional cooperation on the development of biogas in Europe

-BiogasAction kicked off in January 2016 and has focused on the regions of Auvergne-Rhône-Alpes and North-West part of France, Wales and UK, Croatia, Czech Republic, the Netherlands, Denmark, Latvia and South East Sweden.
-During the past two years, the partner regions have worked towards promotion of biogas and biomethane development.
+BiogasAction kicked off in January 2016 and has focused on the regions of Auvergne-Rhône-Alpes and North-West part of France, Wales and the UK, Croatia, Czech Republic, the Netherlands, Denmark, Latvia and South-East Sweden.
+During the past two years, the partner regions have worked towards the promotion of biogas and biomethane development.
 The project has enabled the removal of the non-technical barriers to create better frameworks for the widespread use of biogas and biomethane.
 The efforts and success stories of BiogasAction have been summarised in the final booklet of the project disseminated at the conference in Brussels (Link).
 The key conclusions of these efforts for the promotion of biogas and biomethane can be found below.